top of page

 • Popular in agricultural applications

 Horizontal panels are absolutely suitable for many standard-use buildings.
 They’ve been used for decades.
+However, water must travel across seams before draining downward, which can lead to:

 • More visible dirt streaking